Skip to Main Content

 If you don't have a PA Library Staff Academy account, you can request access by clicking on this link.

-Pennsylvania Summer Library Program 2024 Impact Report
+A preview copy of the Pennsylvania Summer Library Program 2025 Impact Report is now available.

-The purpose of the Pennsylvania Summer Library Program Impact Report is to
+The purpose of the Pennsylvania Summer Library Program 2025 Impact Report is to

-• Select interview candidates for the Pennsylvania Summer Library Program 2025 Showcase on the Pennsylvania Library Staff Academy.
+• Select interview candidates for the Pennsylvania Summer Library Program 2026 Showcase on the Pennsylvania Library Staff Academy.

 • This impact report is not used to determine eligibility for State Aid or as part of standards requirements.